Introduction to Residual Limb Pain

 The reasons for residual limb pain vary, as does who experiences residual limb pain, and when.
 A person who has had a traumatic amputation may experience severe residual limb pain from tissue damage in the weeks following their amputation that should recede with time, healing and treatment.
 A neuroma, which is a balled-up end of a cut nerve, can also cause localized residual limb pain.
 A congenital or traumatic amputee may experience residual limb pain due to utilizing poor body mechanics (how a person moves when doing a task) to compensate for not having the ability to grasp or pinch with the injured limb.
 All individuals with an amputation may experience pain while using a prosthetic device if that device doesn’t fit well, or if they haven’t been taught how to use their prosthetic device correctly.
 Fitting patients with a comfortable prosthesis and teaching them how to use it is one of our specialties at Arm Dynamics.

 While residual limb pain may seem like something you’re “just going to have to put up with,” there is no need to suffer – many people who seek help find relief.
-All residual limb pain should be reported to your doctor, your prosthetist and your occupational or physical therapist.
-They can help you diagnose the pain, and make sure it isn’t phantom pain, as those can sometimes occur at the same time2.
+All residual limb pain should be reported to your doctor, your prosthetist and your clinical therapy specialist.
+Upper limb specialists are specially trained to diagnose the pain, and make sure it isn’t phantom pain, as those can sometimes occur at the same time2.

 You can help your care team diagnose the problem by keeping a brief "pain journal."
 Note what you were doing at the time of the pain, its location and severity, and how long it lasted (you might find it most convenient to record these via your voice onto your phone to transcribe later).
 While focusing on pain long-term doesn’t help, it may be initially necessary to figure out how to combat it.